ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * References: This contains a pointer to the public specification for the format of the keying material, if one exists.

-This registry has been initially populated by the values in {{gkty}}.
+This registry has been initially populated with the values in {{gkty}}.
 The specification column for all of these entries will be this document.

 ## ACE Groupcomm Profiles